separk924/Jewett-Digitization-OCR/README.md

    ```
    tesseract test0.jpeg stdout --psm 8 --oem 3 --tessdata-dir ./data -l jewett
    ```

+   **For further explanation on the directory assumptions, the targets and its variables, go to this link: https://tesseract-ocr.github.io/tessdoc/Installation.html and go to the Running Tesseract subsection**

    This is an example image that we would run on the model:

    <p align="center">